basiralab/LG-DADA/README.md

 # LG-DADA
-MultiGraphGAN for predicting a target brain graph from a source brain graph, coded up in Python by Alaa Bessadok.
+LG-DADA for predicting a target brain graph from a source brain graph, coded up in Python by Alaa Bessadok.
 Please contact alaa.bessadok@gmail.Com for further inquiries.
 Thanks.

 This repository provides the official Tensorflow implementation of the following paper: